moabs81/moabs81.github.io/readme.md

 1DistServer.js is a simple Node based server with baked-in routes for serving this project from a local dev environment.
 Don't overthink that :)

 index.html at the root is a path for the Github free hosting to get to /dist

-I did write the webpack configurations myself and at the time I was really proud of that...

 Future enhancements as of 12/7/2017 include:
 -	completion of sort functions